Travel & Outdoors

 Soft shells arrived a week ago, with the full-moon tide ushering in the inaugural “peeler run,” and soon enough, the hard crabs should follow—first as a trickle, then, hopefully, a flood, rising from the bottom ready to molt and mate through summer—with some likely ending up in the pots of Tony Conrad.

-“It’s been known to change in the blink of an eye,” says Conrad, 46, a first-generation crabber and owner of Conrad’s Crabs, a mini empire of crab houses and seafood markets between Parkville and Bel Air.
+“It’s been known to change in the blink of an eye,” says the 46-year-old first-generation crabber and owner of Conrad’s, a mini empire of crab houses and seafood markets between Parkville and Bel Air.
 “It’s one of the mysteries of the fishery.”

 He was out there looking for them at the start of the holiday weekend, just south of Pooles Island, across from Middle River, before the arrival of afternoon thunderstorms.
 Even with winds whipping up white caps on the water, his 900 pots still hauled in 10 bushels, to be combined with those caught by other local watermen, plus a few extra shipped in from the Gulf of Mexico—all likely to be devoured within hours by the hungry throngs in Baltimore.
 Because if there’s one thing that can be counted on, it’s that Marylanders will eat every last crab that he can catch.